-Openreach is made up of four parts – service delivery, infrastructure delivery, business and corporate delivery, and headquarters.
+Openreach is made up of four parts – service delivery, fibre and network delivery, strategic infrastructure development, and headquarters.

 We’re proud of what we do.
 Our people are hugely experienced, resourceful and innovative.
 They tackle complicated engineering problems – from coordinating works with councils, highways agencies, energy suppliers and landowners, to installing and maintaining the complex kit that provides ultrafast broadband services.
 They’ll go the extra mile and tackle any challenge to build a better, faster and more affordable network that helps our customers stay connected.